Erenkta/Spring-Boot-Docs/README.md

 # Spring-Boot-Docs

-This repository includes notes and highlights from Spring Boot official documents.
-I am going to use this repository as notebook and develop small projects for each topic.
+This repository contains notes and highlights from the official Spring Boot documentation.
+I use it as a study notebook and plan to develop small projects for each topic.

 ## Topics Covered

 The following topics are covered:
 - Spring AOP
 - Spring Annotations
-- Spring Actutators
+- Spring Actuators
 - Data Access
 - The IOC Container

-❗ Note : The README.md will be updated every time a new topic is covered
+❗ Note: The README.md will be updated whenever a new topic is covered.